 Financial Planning for Physicians

 A physician’s career is characterized by transition, challenge, and reward.
 Seemingly overnight one’s income leaps and the ability to begin actively pursuing personal dreams and financial goals becomes a reality.
 However, this point is the culmination of a tireless pursuit which includes years filled with long hours, low pay, and for many, mounting student loans.
 Financial freedom doesn’t happen overnight – it takes time, consistent energy, and methodical effort.
+This is why financial planning for physicians, and even financial planning for medical residents, is important.
 For a physician, losing time to a poorly devised financial plan is avoidable.
-Working with an advisor that specializes in financial planning for physicians can help save you that time.
+Working with an advisor who specializes in financial planning for doctors can help save you that time.

 A financial plan can help alleviate these risks, though given the uniqueness of a physician’s career, it should also be anything but typical.
 Goals should be properly designed and formulated with the same care and effort as the credentials one has earned.
 An individual’s financial plan will be thoughtfully aligned with their objectives, thus giving the confidence that one’s financial ambitions are achievable.
 At Finity Group, our team of advisors are extensively trained, and well versed in financial planning for physicians in all stages of their career.